Mataram West Nusa Tenggara, Indonesia Travel Guide

 Covers the Sasak, Samawa, and Mbojo ethnic groups.
 Highlights include traditional weaponry, ceremonial objects, and ancient manuscripts.

-The main repository for regional history and culture, providing insight into the diverse heritage of Lombok.
+The main repository for the history of the region and culture, providing insight into the diverse heritage of Lombok.

 Generally open Tuesday to Sunday.
 Closed on Mondays and public holidays.
 Check local listings for specific times.